vimalmenon/helm.vimalmenon.com/README.md

 #### To-Do
-- [ ] Remove helm folder from both FE and API
 - [ ] Deploy the helm chart to CIVO
 - [ ] Linting for Helm
 - [ ] Create ClusterIp service